ymercad0/Sudoku-GUI/ReadMe.md

 Sudoku game written in Python with the Pygame library to visualize the backtracking algorithm.

-Every time the program is run, a random, solvable board is created and the user can attempt to solve it by clicking on the cells.
+Every time the program is executed, a random, solvable board is created and the user can attempt to solve it by clicking on the cells.
-Entering a number into a grid will be entered as a tentative value. once the the user is sure that number is the correct entry, pressing the enter key will attempt to input the number onto the board.
-Correct answers will be permanently displayed while incorrect answers will be removed and the incorrect counter shall begin to be displayed.
+Entering a number into a cell will be entered as a tentative value.
+Once the the user is sure that the inputted number is the correct entry, pressing the enter key will attempt to input the number onto the board.
+Correct answers will be permanently displayed while incorrect answers will be removed.
 Likewise, values can be removed by pressing on the backspace or delete keys.
 ![Example 1][4]